AnonAspDac2026/RecRel_RecElim/README.md

 # RecRel_RecElim

-This is an anonymous repository for a submission made to **ASPDAC 2026** for the paper:
+This is an anonymous repository for a submission made to **ASPDAC 2026**.
+For the paper:

 **"Automatic Recursion Elimination using Recurrence Relations for Synthesis of Stack-free Hardware"**